-When my son was about 2, I could see that he was starting to loose his nap.
+When my son was about 2, I could see that he was starting to lose his nap.
 He would still get tired but would fight his state and just keep going.
 He also hated the phrase “nap time” and would make his hatred abundantly clear!
-Mammas you know what I am talking about?
+Mammas, you know what I am talking about?

 Each bin includes books, puzzles, maybe stickers or something more crafty and toys like plastic dinosaurs or little people animals.

 So what are in these magical bins?
-As I said they are theme based and I picked things that he is currently are his favorite type of toys.
-My bins included animals, tools, vehicles and dinosaurs to start out with and two more educational bins for colors and shapes, and alphabet and numbers.
+As I said they are theme-based and I picked things that he is currently are his favorite type of toys.
+My bins included animals, tools, vehicles, and dinosaurs to start with and two more educational bins for colors and shapes, and alphabet and numbers.
 The bins soon expanded he suddenly really loved animals so I beefed up those bins and moved the animals to farm animals and zoo animals.
-We also added holiday bins such as Halloween, Thanksgiving and Christmas.
-Each of the bins has a number of things based on the theme.
+We also added holiday bins such as Halloween, Thanksgiving, and Christmas.
+Each of the bins has several things based on the theme.
 This included books, puzzles, maybe stickers or something more crafty and toys like plastic dinosaurs or little people animals.
-I also downloaded a number of printables that went along with the themes.
-For example in my shape box there is a shape matching activity that I printed laminated and added velcro to.
-Also my vehicle box had tracks that made different shapes.
-These were activities that he could do on his own but brought a little learning into the mix and since I am a firm believer of learning through playing the whole bin was educational.
+I also downloaded many printables that went along with the themes.
+For example, in my shape box, there is a shape matching activity that I printed laminated and added velcro to.
+Also, my vehicle box has tracks that made different shapes.
+These were activities that he could do on his own but brought a little learning into the mix and since I am a firm believer in learning through playing the whole bin was educational.

 - Sterilite 19849806 18 Quart/17 Liter Ultra Latch Box, Clear with a White Lid and Black Latches, 6-Pack